pi-base/data/spaces/S000109/README.md

 4. $x_\xi, y_\xi\in \overline{S_\xi}\setminus S_\xi$.

 Then the Novak space is defined as $X = \omega\cup \{x_\xi : \xi < 2^\mathfrak{c}\}$ with subspace topology.

+Constructed as counterexample #112 in {{doi:10.1007/978-1-4612-6290-9}}.
+However, the construction in that book is incorrect as it assumes that $2^\mathfrak{c}$ is a regular cardinal, which it consistently isn't.